EarthyScience/SINDBAD/dev/.documenter/pages/code/models.md

-defines the maximum soil water content of 2 soil layers the first layer is a fraction [i.e. 1] of the soil depth the second layer is a linear combination of scaled rooting depth data from forcing
+Maximum soil water content of two soil layers: the first layer as a fraction of soil depth, the second as a linear combination of scaled rooting depth data from forcing.

 **Parameters**
 - **Fields**